political points

 - Thomas, February 8, 2025

-If you want to know how to tell if a legislative act or executive order is bad for America, just look at Vladimir Putin for a clue.
+If you want to know how to tell if a legislative act or executive order is bad for America, look at Vladimir Putin for a clue.
 If he is smiling, why?
 If he is happy, who did it?
-If that person did it, what did they have to gain from it?
+If that person did it, what would they gain from it?

 - Thomas, February 7, 2025

 America does not need to buy Greenland.
-The Dutch have been doing a great job so far in protecting and nurturing that land mass.
+The Dutch have been doing a great job protecting and nurturing that land mass so far.

 - Thomas, February 6, 2025